andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 What exactly *is* generalized momentum?
 We’ll go over calculating it eventually, but what does it represent…*physically*?

-I could give you some spiel here about the underlying Lie algebra of the Lie group associated with the generalized coordinates, but that would make this a completely different post.
+The deeper answer involves the underlying Lie algebra of the Lie group associated with the generalized coordinates, but going into that would make this a completely different post.
 What I *can* say is that the generalized momenta associated with (“conjugate to”) certain sets of familiar coordinates yield things that we typically call “momenta”: